 - The marker was invalid, or

-- The defendant had no intent to defraud
+- You had no intent to defraud

 Nevada casino marker debts may not be discharged through bankruptcy unless the D.A. drops the charges.